-QBasic is a simple to use and learn computer language.
-QBasic is free and works on most computers.
-This tutorial will get you started programming in QBasic.
+QB64 / QBasic is a simple to use and learn computer language.
+QB64 / QBasic is free and works on most computers.
+This tutorial will get you started programming in QB64 / QBasic.

-In Lesson 1, we saw that PRINT was capable of printing text surrounded by quotes.
+In Tutorial 1, we saw that PRINT was capable of printing text surrounded by quotes.
 PRINT is capable of doing a bit more.
 PRINT is capable of printing calculations too.

 Within this tutorial, print formatting will be used to show the user what calculations are being used.